-Often, Problem 3 is considered solved by decoherence [28, 31, 74], which appeared in the first place to solve it.
+Often, Problem 3 is considered solved by decoherence [28, 31, 75], which appeared in the first place to solve it.

-Without denying the importance of decoherence, the dissociation strengthens the idea by introducing an absolute notion of decoherence, and solves the problem in accord with the Rule of Thumb 1.
+Without denying its importance, the process of dissociation strengthens the idea of decoherence, by introducing a notion of "absolute decoherence", and solves the problem in accord with the Rule of Thumb 1.